Visiting great places near home

 As a developing photographer, I found it very difficult to find advanced lessons in color theory, composition, and artistic design related to the art of photography.
 EVERYBODY seems to want to talk about photography gear…cameras, lenses, software, etc., etc. Likewise, articles and books that discuss the basics of photographing are abundant.
 But once you’ve grasped the basics, where does a photographer turn to learn the advanced techniques so critical to becoming an accomplished fine art photographer??

 I decided some time ago that I wasn’t going to find what I needed to know about ‘what makes a great fine art photograph‘ by reading photography magazines and photography web sites (a few exceptions aside).
 So now I spend more time reading blogs and newsletters that cater to fine art painters than I do to those that cater to photographers.
 I’ve found I can learn a lot from advanced artists, regardless of which tools they use to express their art.
-As an example, an article about lighting and color was written by acclaimed artist Lori Woodward (a repost appears below).
-Read her article by hitting the embedded link, then continue with my article as I describe how I apply this kind of theory in my own art.

 What can we photographers learn from this?
 After all, this appears to conflict with the common, albeit important, basic rule of photography to white balance our photographs to reduce tinting artifacts that might appear otherwise.
 Unless intended for artistic reasons, a tinted photograph will more likely be accepted as distracting/disturbing instead of pleasing.